Vittor-Javidan/EarthLog/docs/backlog.md

-# Alerts:
+# Details missing:

-- useAnimatedGestureHandler can become deprecated on react-native-gesture-handler 2.4.X
+- when creating a new sample, the alias is not consider on the popup
+- When create a new sample, there is no sugested name.